Medical Credentialing Services

 View the complete webinar from our in-house medical credentialing experts or jump to the key points below.

 How PrognoCIS Can Help (27:08)

 Medical Credentialing Services Options and Details

-See what we have to offer below and download the pdf of our Credentialing Services for details.
+See what we have to offer below and what New Credentialing Includes.
 Pricing is available through your PrognoCIS service representative.

 - Hospital credentialing and CVO services

 - Medicaid Group Enrollment and Medicaid Individual Enrollment